moliver28/resume/_data-science/microsoft.md

 # Goal

-The primary goals of this internship were to assess the feasibility of supporting sparse computations in Brainwave's BERT framework, with a specific focus on the Self Attention function.
+The primary goals of this internship were to assess the feasibility of supporting sparse computations in Brainwave's BERT framework.
 To achieve these objectives, the following tasks were performed:

 - Analyze the feasibility of supporting sparse computations within the Self Attention function of Brainwave's BERT framework.
 - Design, implement/modify, and test firmware to support sparse computations in BERT, ensuring seamless integration with the existing framework.